 If you suffered an injury while working on someone else’s property, you could have a claim against the property owner or manager.
 For instance, you could have been sent to an office to perform an update to their computer systems and were injured because a file cabinet was not secured.
 In this case, the building owner or office management company could be held accountable for your damages.

 Should a toxic or chemical substance cause you to become ill, you could have a viable personal injury claim against the manufacturer.
 This also includes illnesses whose symptoms could take significant time to develop.
 Some types of substances that could cause harm include fumes, asbestos, lead-based paint, and mercury.
 The long-term impacts from toxic exposure could last a lifetime.

 Proving Third-Party Negligence for an Arkansas Work-Related Injury

 If you file a workers’ compensation claim, you only have to prove that your injury occurred during the course of your job.
-A personal injury claim against a third-party is very different.
-You will have to prove that the third-party was negligent.
-To do this, our Arkansas workers’ compensation attorney will have to establish four elements.
+A personal injury claim against a third party is very different.
+You will have to prove that the third party was negligent.
+To do this, our Arkansas workers’ compensation attorneys will have to establish four elements.

 Types of Workers’ Compensation Benefits Our Attorneys Can Help You Receive in Arkansas

-While not as extensive as a possible award in a personal injury lawsuit, Arkansas workers’ compensation law provides injured workers with a number of benefits.
+While not as extensive as a possible award in a personal injury lawsuit, Benton county workers’ compensation law provides injured workers with a number of benefits.

 Medical Treatment and Rehabilitation Costs